stevysmith/time_splitter/README.md

 ```

 Add your js datepicker and you're good to go.
 (Of course, this also works with standard Rails form helpers).

+If you are using Rails < 4.0 and/or are not using StrongParameters, you must add the `attr_accessor` for any of the split attributes you want to permit mass-assignment.
+TimeSplitter provides the methods that can be directly accessed, but will not automatically whitelist any of them for mass-assignment.

 ## Options